dwyl/learn-tdd/README.md

 This tutorial will help you get started with
 **T**est **D**riven **D**evelopment (**TDD**) *today*! <br />
 In the next ***30 minutes*** you will learn _everything_<sup>1</sup>
-you need to know to write tests for your web project!
+you need to write tests for your web project!

 ### Pre-Requisites